Equinitiindia/BhanuKiran/README.md

 - a complete solution runnable on Windows;
 - structured, readable, maintainable code;
-- comments;
+- comments - use these to document your decisions and thought processes;

-The data can just be persisted to a file on the file system, we don't expect a database.
+The data can just be persisted to a file on the file system, or you may wish to use a database.

 You should follow industry best practices and consider: separation of concerns, testability, security, scalability and performance.